Veria F.C.: History

-20th Century
+20th century

 1960s

 In 1960 two local teams of Imathia, Hermes and Vermion, merged when their founders decided that this was the way to create a more competitive club and unite the local fans.
-Veria's first appearance in professional football championships came in 1962–63, when it finished sixth in the fourth group of Beta Ethniki.
-Four years later, the club had a breakthrough, finishing first in the third group of Beta Ethniki and then second in the play-offs to gain its first promotion to Alpha Ethniki.
-Because of this accomplishment, Veria was nicknamed "Queen of the North".
+Veria's first appearance in professional football championships came in 1962–63, when they finished sixth in the fourth group of Beta Ethniki.
+Four years later, the club had a breakthrough, finishing first in the third group of Beta Ethniki and then second in the play-offs to gain their first promotion to Alpha Ethniki.
+Because of this accomplishment, Veria were nicknamed "Queen of the North".

 In their first appearance in Alpha Ethniki (season 1967–68), Veria finished in joint tenth position with PAOK and Panionios and two points behind the privileged fifth position which would have made them eligible for an appearance in the Balkans Cup.
-The following season (1968–69) saw Veria underperform and be relegated after three play-off matches against Olympiakos Volou.
+The following season (1968–69) saw Veria underperform and be relegated after three play-off matches against Olympiakos Volos.
 Despite the relegation, Veria achieved promotion the next season, again finishing first in Group C of Beta Ethniki.

 1970s and 1980s

 Veria finished 13th in Alpha Ethniki in the 1970–71 season, during which they suffered a heavy 8–2 defeat by AEK Athens.
 The following season saw them finish 15th and be relegated again.
 Despite the relegation, Veria celebrated some notable wins such as against AEK Athens with a score 1–0, Olympiacos with a score 2–1 and against PAOK with another 1–0 score.

 From 1972 until 1977, Veria competed in Beta Ethniki.
 They finished mid-table until 1975 but in 1976–77 tied with Kavala for first place, losing promotion due to inferior goal difference.
 The following season saw the club achieve promotion back to Alpha Ethniki after a seven-year absence: Veria finished joint first with Doxa Dramas, despite being penalised three points, but they won the promotion due to a superior goal difference.

 Veria were relegated again in 1977–78, when they finished 16th.
 The relegation came after Veria attempted to bribe Christos Hatziskoulidis of Egaleo F.C. to underperform in a match.
 The team was suspended and deducted ten points.

 For the next eight years Veria played in Beta Ethniki, finishing mid-table for seven of them.
 For five of those seasons Veria faced the other Imathia team, Naoussa, which led to a rivalry between the fans of the two cities.
 In 1982–83, Naoussa was relegated and the rivality was forgotten.

 In 1985–86, Veria played again in Alpha Ethniki following promotion in the previous season.
-The campaign resulted in the club's best ever league position, finishing joint seventh with AEK and AE Larissa FC.
+The campaign resulted in the club's best ever league position, finishing joint seventh with AEK Athens and AEL.
 That season, 12 out of 16 teams, including Veria, were docked six points due to a football players' strike.

 Despite the great season in Alpha Ethniki, the following season saw Veria being relegated again, as they finished joint 14th out of 16 teams.
 They had a worse goal difference than Levadiakos and Diagoras.